 The beak, behavior and other variations that exist between the finch populations are the results of a process known as natural selection in which slight and coincidental variations occur in individuals over time, which produce favorable or unfavorable outcomes in a certain environment and may determine the success of the bird.
 All of the birds evolved from a ground-dwelling, seed-eating finch, but, for example, if a group of these seed-eaters had found their way to an island that had a shortage of seeds, but a rich supply of grubs living in the tree bark, those birds with slightly longer, pointier beaks would have had more success in getting the bugs to eat and, as a result, would have been stronger and had more reproductive success.
 Thanks to this, the successful long-beak gene would be passed onto the next generation, while the unsuccessful genes would have died out.
 This is how the woodpecker finch appeared on the islands, and it is such a process that has attracted both experts and amateurs to the islands for decades.

-The book, winner of a Pulitzer price, that brings down to our hands the beauty of natural selection is called The Beak of the Finch by Jonathan Weiner.
+The book, winner of a Pulitzer prize, that brings down to our hands the beauty of natural selection is called The Beak of the Finch by Jonathan Weiner.
 These books can add value to the understanding of Darwin’s finches and are all easily found in bookstores such as Barnes & Noble, Powell Books, Amazon, etc.

 Image Credits: Francisco Dousdebés.